Microsoft-USEduAzure/workshops/powerbi-report-in-an-hour/pbi-desktop-2.md

     ![image](media/image069.png?raw=true)
 1. The charts include early dates where there is very little data.
 Resize the state matrix to create room for a new date slicer.
 Drag and drop **Date** onto the canvas just above the state matrix.
 Click on the **Slicer icon** in the **Visualizations** pane to create a date slicer:
 ![image](media/image070.png)
 1. By default, a date hierarchy will automatically be created allowing users to drill up/down the hierarchy when interatcting with the visualization.
-Click on the down arrow to the right of **Date** and select **Date** to remove the hierarchy and just use the date value for the axis:
+Right click on **Date** and select **Date** to remove the hierarchy and just use the date value for the slicer:
 ![image](media/image070a.png)
 1. Click on the **paint brush icon** to the left of the date slicer, then click on **More options** to display the full set of formatting options.
 Scroll down to the **Slicer settings** and set the **Style** to **Between**:
 ![image](media/image071.png?raw=true)